 When the treating physician recommends domiciliary care as the most suitable and effective mode of treatment for a specific medical condition.

-In cases where immediate hospitalization poses significant challenges or risks to the patient’s health, domiciliary care becomes a permissible and logical option.
+In cases where immediate hospitalisation poses significant challenges or risks to the patient's health, domiciliary care becomes a permissible and logical option.

 Did You Know?
-Domiciliary hospitalization stands as a proof of the adaptable and inclusive nature of the Indian healthcare system, prioritizing accessibility, and personalized solutions for patients.
+Domiciliary hospitalisation stands as proof of the adaptable and inclusive nature of the Indian healthcare system, prioritising accessibility and personalised solutions for patients.

 Witness The Changing Face of Health Care in India with Manipal Cigna Health Insurance